acp25/blogging/README.md

 # blogging

+This application is a CMS-style blog site that is similar to a Wordpress site.

 # Installation

 Clone the repositry from GitHub and use your favorite code editor.
 Remember to create a database for this application.